SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

     * Interprets one instruction at a time
     * without requiring codes previously to have been compiled into a machine language program

 ---

-# Using Python

-* Python Interpreter
-   * Translate source code into some efficient intermediate representation and immediately execute this
-   * .red[souce code(.py)] -> .red[byte code(.pyc)] -> .red[PVM(Python Virual Machine; Python Interpreter)]

-* Python must be installed and configured prior to use
-    * One of the items installed is the Python interpreter

-* Python interpreter can be used in two modes:
-    * .red[Interactive mode]: enter statements on keyboard
-    * .red[Script mode]: save statements in Python script

----

 # Why Python